S&P Leveraged Loan Index: Foundation

+2008 financial crisis

-The long history of these indexes helps to highlight the impact of the current credit crunch.
+The long history of these indexes helped to highlighted the impact of the 2008 financial crisis.
 Until 2008, the S&P LL indexes had very low volatility rates and their pricing remained close to par.
 Between 1996 and 2007, the lowest price hit by the LLI was 86.90 on Nov.
 1, 2002, in the midst of the telecom default cycle.
-Over the past two years, the price on the LLI has dropped as low as 60.33 – well into what has traditionally been known as distressed pricing.
+During the 2008 financial crisis, the price on the LLI had dropped as low as 60.33 – well into what has traditionally been known as distressed pricing.

 The ELLI has a shorter history, but it still completely captures the supercharged rise of the European loan index in the years leading up to the credit crunch, as well as the subsequent fall to earth.
 Between 2002 and 2007, the average price on the ELLI never fell below 94.82 and even peaked over par at 100.91.
-With the onset of the credit crunch in 2008, pricing slid and over the past two years, the price has fallen as low as 59.05 and has not made it back to par.
+With the onset of the credit crunch in 2008, pricing slid and had fallen as low as 59.05 and has not made it back to par.

 The S&P/LSTA Loan 100 focuses on the more liquid side of the U.S. market.
 In the six years between its base date and the end of 2007, its pricing hit a trough of 89.05 and peaked over par at 101.32.
-Over the past two years, the price dropped to 59.20, but it has rallied back significantly as sentiment regarding the credit markets has improved.
+Between 2008-2010, the price dropped to 59.20, but than rallied back significantly as sentiment regarding the credit markets improved.

+Name change

+In May 2022, Morningstar acquired S&Ps Leveraged Commentary & Data (LCD) unit which resulted in a name of all the indices from S&P to Morningstar.